 - 1899: The "San Ciriaco Hurricane" would make its way through the Outer Banks in August of this year, flooding portions of the Hatteras community and other barrier islands.
 Diamond City, the state's lone whaling community, was destroyed in the storm and would be abandoned.
 Over 20 deaths were reported.

 Hurricanes in the 1900s

-- 1933: After over 30 years of relative quiet, two strong storms would strike the coast of North Carolina, one in August, one in September.
-During the second storm, more than 13 inches of rain were dumped on the Outer Banks, and wind gusts of over 100 miles per hour were reported across the region.
+- 1933: After over 30 years of relative quiet, two strong storms struck the coast of North Carolina, one in August and another in September.
+During the second storm, more than 13 inches of rain dumped on the Outer Banks, and wind gusts of over 100 miles per hour were reported across the region.
 Twenty-one deaths were reported.

 - 1944: In September, "The Great Atlantic Hurricane" came ashore on the Outer Banks, near Cape Hatteras.
 Two Coast Guard ships, the Bedloe and the Jackson, were destroyed, resulting in the death of nearly 50 crew members.